ashardian/ASPS/README.md

 # Advanced Screen Protection Suite

-**Comprehensive screen security and sandbox management**
+🚀 **Comprehensive Screen Security and Sandbox Management** 🚀

-The Advanced Screen Protection Suite is a powerful software designed to provide robust screen security and sandbox management capabilities.
-This suite is particularly useful for users concerned about unauthorized screen capturing, remote desktop control, and maintaining secure sandbox environments for applications.
+The Advanced Screen Protection Suite is your go-to solution for ensuring screen security and managing sandbox environments.
+Perfect for users who prioritize safeguarding their systems against unauthorized access and threats.

+---

-## Features
+## 🛡️ Key Features

-### Security Features

-1. **Screen Capture Detection**
+### 1. Screen Capture Detection
-   Detects attempts to capture the screen and alerts the user.
+Detects attempts to capture the screen and instantly alerts the user.

-2. **Remote Desktop Control**
+### 2. Remote Desktop Control
 Monitors and manages remote desktop sessions to prevent unauthorized access.

-3. **Screen Capture Blocking**
+### 3. Screen Capture Blocking
-   Blocks unauthorized screen capture attempts.
+Blocks unauthorized screen capture attempts effectively.

-4. **Remote Session Monitor**
+### 4. Remote Session Monitor
-   Monitors remote sessions for suspicious activity.
+Tracks remote sessions for suspicious activity and maintains security.

-5. **Sandbox Environment**
+### 5. Sandbox Environment
-   Provides a secure sandbox environment to run applications safely.
+Provides a secure sandbox to safely run and test applications.

-### Active Process Monitoring
+### 🔍 Active Process Monitoring

-- Actively monitors running processes to detect potential threats.
+Continuously monitors running processes to detect potential threats.
-  Example: Detected process - `smartscreen.exe (PID: 12916)`
+**Example:** Detected process - `smartscreen.exe (PID: 12916)`

+---

-## How to Use
+## 🖥️ How to Use (Windows Script)

-1. Clone this repository:
+1. **Download or Clone Repository**:
    ```bash
    git clone https://github.com/yourusername/advanced-screen-protection-suite.git
    ```

-2. Navigate to the project directory:
+2. **Navigate to the Directory**:
    ```bash
    cd advanced-screen-protection-suite
    ```
-3. Run the executable or launch the application from the appropriate folder.

-### User Interface Overview
+3. **Run the Script**:
+   - Ensure you have Python installed.
+   - Execute the script in a terminal or double-click the `.py` file:
+     ```bash
+     python main_script.py
+     ```

+4. **Grant Administrator Privileges**:
+   - Some features require admin access.
+Right-click and select "Run as Administrator."

+5. **User Interface**:
-- Each feature in the application has an **Execute** button to activate its functionality.
+   - Each feature has an **Execute** button to activate.
-- A process monitor displays detected threats and monitored processes in real time.
+   - Monitored processes and threats are displayed in real time.

+---

-## Requirements
+## 📋 Requirements

-- Windows 10/11
+- **Operating System:** Windows 10/11
+- **Python Version:** 3.8 or higher
-- .NET Framework 4.7 or higher (if using the executable)
+- **Framework:** .NET Framework 4.7 or higher (for executables)

-- Python 3.8 or higher (if running the script directly)
+---

-## Required Libraries
+## 📦 Required Libraries

-To run the Python script, the following libraries are required:
+To run the Python script, make sure the following libraries are installed:

 - `os`
 - `psutil`